 - Rinse the ham hocks (or turkey wings) very well then add to a large pot along with enough water to fully submerge them then cover with a lid.
 This is usually about 6-8 cups of water depending on your pot size.

 - Boil over medium high heat for at least 1 hr or until meat is near being tender Pierce with a fork to check tenderness.
 This can take up to an hour and a half.
 Add more water if necessary so it doesn’t dry out.
 There should be enough water to always cover the meat.

-- Add rinsed or frozen black eyed peas to pot along with salt, garlic powder, sugar, paprika, onion powder and cayenne if using.
+- Add rinsed or frozen peas to pot along with salt, garlic powder, sugar, paprika, onion powder and cayenne if using.
 Stir together, cover with the lid and allow the peas to come to a boil over medium high heat.